tarantool/doc/doc/enterprise/audit_log.rst

 **Example on GitHub**: `audit_log <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/config/instances.enabled/audit_log>`_

-The audit module available in Tarantool Enterprise Edition writes messages that record Tarantool events in plain text, CSV, or JSON format.
+The audit module available in Tarantool Enterprise Edition allows you to record various events occurred in Tarantool.
 Each :ref:`event <audit-log-events-types>` is an action related to authorization and authentication, data manipulation, administrator activity, or system events.

 The module provides detailed reports of these activities and helps you find and fix breaches to protect your business.
 For example, you can see who created a new user and when.